Inside4ndroid/TMDB-Embed-API/README.md

 - **Config Propagation** – Overrides mirrored to `process.env` for legacy compatibility (no `.env` required after first save).
 - **Back‑Navigation Safe** – Cache-control + visibility/session revalidation.
 - **Extensible** – Simple drop-in provider plugin system.
+- **Optional Stream Proxy Layer** – When enabled, rewrites returned stream URLs so HLS playlists, TS segments, and subtitles are served through internal endpoints (`/m3u8-proxy`, `/ts-proxy`, `/sub-proxy`) allowing uniform headers, origin shielding, and optional segment caching.
+  When active the API omits per-stream `headers` objects from responses (they're no longer needed by clients) to avoid leaking upstream header requirements.

+  Proxy Tuning Parameters (query flags accepted by `/ts-proxy` – defaults shown):
+  - `clampOpen` (on) – If a client sends an ambiguous `Range: bytes=0-`, constrain it to an initial window of `openChunkKB` (default 4096 KB) to avoid huge first reads.
+  - `openChunkKB=4096` – Size (KB) used for both clamp window and each progressive expansion increment.
+  - `progressiveOpen` (on) – Grow successive ambiguous head requests (`bytes=0-`) incrementally instead of one large span.
+Maintains a per‑URL expansion map.
+  - `initChunkKB=512` – Size used for a synthetic initial partial (206) when no client range is provided and progressive growth is disabled.
+Capped 64–2048 KB.
+  - `noSynth=1` – Disable synthetic initial partial generation (forces pass‑through behavior).
+  - `force200=1` – Normalize upstream 206 responses to 200 (diagnostics / edge player testing).
+  - `tailPrefetch` (on) – Enable asynchronous tail fetch of the file’s last bytes to satisfy rapid player tail probes.
+  - `tailPrefetchKB=256` – Tail window size (64–2048 KB).
+Cached in memory with TTL cleanup.
+  Behavior Notes:
+  - Synthetic partials auto‑disable when `progressiveOpen` is active (real progressive ranges preferred).
+  - Player tail probes (e.g., VLC metadata scans) are accelerated by the cached tail window.
+  - Forced 200 mode strips `Content-Range` to emulate full responses for troubleshooting.
+  - Host Overrides: `pixeldrain.*` and `video-downloads.googleusercontent.com` URLs are routed through `/ts-proxy` regardless of extension to ensure correct range + MIME handling.

 ---